wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 essentially the same as invalidation if we ignore the operations on `bcc`'s lock and `req.childLock` for now. `startAccess()` simply acquires the same lock on `tcc` object, and `endAccess()` releases the `tcc` lock.

-The 2PL patter is again found in the cache access protocol, this time using the lock word in `tcc` object.
+The 2PL pattern is again found in the cache access protocol, this time using the lock word in `tcc` object.
 Different from cache invalidation, the cache access locking protocol is standard 2PL, based on two observations.
 First, cache object's `access()` is called recursively if the current level does not contain the block or does not have sufficient permission.
 This clearly divides the execution of the topmost `access()` into two phases.
 In the first recursion phase, we keep calling